silmaril42/paperless-ngx/docs/configuration.md

 #### [`PAPERLESS_CONSUMER_POLLING_RETRY_COUNT=<num>`](#PAPERLESS_CONSUMER_POLLING_RETRY_COUNT) {#PAPERLESS_CONSUMER_POLLING_RETRY_COUNT}

-: If consumer polling is enabled, sets the number of times paperless will check for a file to remain unmodified.
+: If consumer polling is enabled, sets the maximum number of times paperless will check for a file to remain unmodified.
+If a file's modification time and size are identical for two consecutive checks, it will be consumed.

     Defaults to 5.